HichamBC/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9) 8-James_Bond file is a script that sets the permission to the file hello as follows: Owner: no permission at all - Group: no permission at all - Other users: all the permissions.
 10) 9-John_Doe file is a script that sets the mode of the file hello to this: -rwxr-x-wx.
 11) 10-mirror_permissions file is a script that sets the mode of the file hello the same as olleh’s mode.
+12) 11-directories_permissions file is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.